dlete/wk_eos/documentation/operation.md

     -w $(pwd) \
     ghcr.io/srl-labs/clab bash
 ```
-(it will end up with the shell `ash` because the container is an Alpine image and Alpine does not have the shell `bash`).
+Note that it will end up with the shell `ash` istead of `bash`.
+That is because the container is an Alpine image and Alpine does not have the shell `bash`.
+You can check with `echo $SHELL`.

 With the AVD quickstart image
 ```shell